For new self-publishing authors, choosing between Amazon KDP and KDP Select can cause confusion

-You can use Kindle promotional tools such as Kindle Countdown, Kindle Free ebooks and paid Amazon Ads.
+You can use KDP and Kindle free book promotion tools such as Kindle Countdown Deals and Kindle Free books.

 KDP Select Cons

-Exclusivity restrictions stop you from being able to offer your ebook for sale, or free, anywhere else other than Amazon.
+Exclusivity restrictions stop you from being able to offer your ebook for sale, or for free, anywhere else other than Amazon.

 Verdict – Amazon KDP or KDPS?

-However, if you are happy to have your ebook on Amazon only, and have your ebook on Kindle Unlimited and use the promotional services it offers, then KDP Select should be your choice.
+But if you are content to have your books published on Amazon only, and have your ebook on Kindle Unlimited and use the promotional services KDP offers, then KDP Select should be your choice.

-This is what many authors and publishers do to maximise book sales potential.
+Many authors and publishers do this to maximise book sales potential.
 From my own experience, I favour putting some of my ebooks into KDP Select for the summer months, and then back to standard KDP for the rest of the year.